 Ask vendors about these features and they will say they already provide them.
 The truth is somewhere in the middle.
 Certainly, it's in the vendors' interests to heed treasury needs.
 And interviews with a few vendors indicate ongoing enhancements aimed at making systems even more functional, integrated and user-friendly.

 Some of this work, in fact, is quite exciting.
 IT2, for example, is introducing a feature assisting companies to manage their carbon emissions and trading to help companies move toward zero impact, by offsetting a carbon emission with an investment in a green technology.
-"This is not just a whim to track something under a report heading; this is a useful tool to manage these costs and the impact on the business," explains Steve Bullock, senior vice president, North America, for the New York-based TMS vendor.
+"This is not just a whim to track something under a report heading; this is a useful tool to manage these costs and the impact on the business," explains Steve Bullock, senior vice president, North America, for the New York-based treasury management software vendor.

 SAP has listened to its treasurer base and is enhancing their ability to invest in "commodity paper deals--not just the physical contract for the delivery of oil or soybeans, but to actually invest in the securities in the paper contracts," says Jim D'Addario, director of marketing at SAP ERP Financials.
 "Treasurers tell us they want to be able to handle a wider variety of instruments in the treasury portfolio, as part of their hedging or investment operations."